Rev. December 2013

 1.1 Every competition shall have the following roles assigned: competition organizer, chief referee, target judge(s), time keeper and score keeper.

 1.2 Each role may be held by a single person or by more than one person jointly, in which case the role may be exercised jointly or separately and individually.

 1.3 A single person or group of people may hold more than one role at a time.

-1.4 The competition organiser shall be responsible for providing the venue and where horses are being provided this shall also be the responsibility of the competition organiser.
+1.4 The competition organizer shall be responsible for providing the venue and where horses are being provided this shall also be the responsibility of the competition organizer.